SimplyYourAverageDev/gdrive-core/README.md

 - **Token Issues (OAuth2)**: If you face authentication problems, delete the `token.json` file and re-authenticate.
 - **Service Account Issues**: Ensure the service account has the necessary permissions to access your Google Drive.
 - **Custom Metadata**: Ensure custom property keys and values conform to Google Drive's property limitations.
-- **Rate Limits**: Google Drive API has rate limits.
-If you encounter issues, consider implementing retry mechanisms or exponential backoff.
+- **Rate Limits**: The library implements automatic retry logic with exponential backoff.
+You can configure max_retries during initialization.
+- **Webhook Issues**: Ensure your webhook URL is publicly accessible and can handle POST requests.
+- **Label Operations**: Label management requires appropriate permissions and valid label formats.

 ## License